rohanpai/rohanpai.github.com/about.md

 permalink: /about/
 ---

-<p>In high school, I participated in many hackathons and worked at Apple on <a href="http://icloud.com">iCloud</a>.
+<p>In high school, I participated in hackathons and worked at Apple on <a href="http://icloud.com">iCloud</a>.
 I left Apple to study Computer Science at UC Berkeley.
 I spent summers in college at Tesla Motors, Sourcegraph, and the Icahn Institute for Genomics and Multiscale Biology (HammerLab).</p>

 <p>Some things I work on:</p>
 <ul>